intel/scikit-learn-intelex/doc/sources/system_requirements.rst

 - All processors with x86 architecture

 .. note::
-    Your processor must support the SSE2 instruction set
+    Your processor must support at least one of SSE2.
+AVX, AVX2, AVX512 instruction set

 .. note::
     ARM* architecture is not supported